From BR Bullpen

 Thorman returned to Richmond for 2008.
 After 95 games, he was hitting .249/.282/.468 with 18 HR before leaving to join Canada for the 2008 Olympics.
 He was Canada's starting first baseman in Beijing but only hit .174/.240/.304; his big hit was a 3-run homer off of Tao Bu.

-Thorman became a coach with the Burlington Royals in 2014.
+Thorman became a coach with the Burlington Royals in 2014 and will move up to the manager's chair for the team in 2015.